pubannotation/pubannotation/docs/obtain-annotation.md

 To obtain automatic annotations for a document

 1. Go to a document page (or a division page in case of PMC document) of your project.<br/>
-If your are logged in and the document belongs to one of your projects, you will find the interface to request annotations from a web service.
+If your are logged in and the document belongs to one of your projects, you will find the interface to request annotations from a web service.<br/>
 ![open the editor]({{site.baseurl}}/img/obtain_annotation.png)
 2. Enter the **URL** of an annotation service.
 If you do not know one, see below.
 3. Enter the **prefix** for the annotations from the annotation service.